kserve/modelmesh-serving/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Developer guide

+Check out the [developer guide](docs/developer.md) to learn about development practices for the project.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We